 But let’s say you have to leave Canada earlier than expected, and you haven’t used your insurance plan.
 In that case, you can cancel your insurance policy and get some money back.
 But you might have to pay a cancellation fee.

-Can foreign workers in Canada get super visa insurance for their families?
+Can foreign workers in Canada get Super Visa insurance for their families?

-No, the parents and grandparents of foreign workers in Canada cannot get a Super Visa or insurance for Super Visa.
+No, the parents and grandparents of foreign workers in Canada cannot get a Super Visa or insurance for a Super Visa.
 It’s only available to the relatives of Canadian citizens and permanent residents.
 Foreign workers, like international students, are considered temporary residents in Canada.
 But their visiting relatives can still get standard travel insurance.

 Does Super Visa insurance cover dental treatment or dental emergencies?